the vision is simple

 Churches and individuals loving both God and others wholeheartedly.
 In the way Jesus intended (Luke 10:27).
 And in a way that will change us – and the world.

-Behind every time of prayer and worship we have; every resource we create and give away; and every workshop or activity the Sanctuary runs is this same heart and goal.
+Behind every time of prayer and worship and every resource we create and give away is this same heart and goal.

 We believe that world and worship should meet.
 So we are on a journey to find the place where they do.
 And we want to take as many people with us as we can.